QuantumLeaps/.github/profile/README.md

 [<b>Quantum Leaps, LLC</b>](https://www.state-machine.com) is a
 [professional open source](https://www.state-machine.com/about#OpenSource)
 company on a mission to bring **quantum leaps** in quality and productivity to **embedded systems programming**.
-We provide a comprehensive suite of modern embedded software and host-based tools centered around the open-source [QP Real-Time Embedded Frameworks (RTEFs)](https://www.state-machine.com/rtef).
+We provide a comprehensive suite of modern, asynchronous embedded software and host-based tools centered around the open-source [QP Real-Time Embedded Frameworks (RTEFs)](https://www.state-machine.com/rtef).

 # State Machines & Tools for Embedded Systems